Darrel Williams Player Prop Bets for NFL Week 9 | Kansas City vs. Green Bay 11/7/2021

 Recent Performances

-- Williams put together a 49-yard rushing performance in last week's matchup with the Giants, carrying the ball 13 times.
+- In last week's matchup with the Giants, Williams ran for 49 yards on 13 carries.

-- Williams has run for 131 yards on 39 carries (43.7 yards per game) with two touchdowns over his last three outings.
+- Williams has run for 131 yards on 39 carries (43.7 yards per game) with two touchdowns on the ground during his last three games.

 Williams' Kansas City Teammates